jonthierry/Tkinter/README.md

 # Tkinter

-A hands on commented code of implementing a python GUI using Tkinter.
+A hands-on commented code of implementing a python GUI using Tkinter.

 ## btn_command